perkeep/perkeep/doc/json-signing/README.md

 For instance, the laptop.org project is proposing this Canonical JSON format: http://wiki.laptop.org/go/Canonical_JSON.
 Unfortunately, all whitespace is stripped.
-It's not a deal breaker, but lacks human readableness.
+It's not a deal breaker, but lacks human readability.

 You might say, "Bring your own serialization!
 Wrap the signed-content in a string!"